 Suzanne decided to create a small private Facebook group called the Opera Diva Dress Collection, and invited a dozen fellow singers to join the group so they could trade, buy, sell and rent gowns from each other on a connected platform.
-During the first week of the group, Suzanne sold and rented out several gowns from her personal closet.
+During the first week of the group, Suzanne sold and rented several gowns from her personal closet.
 Her own investments in style and fashion began helping her pay for expenses in between performing opportunities.
 She reached out to other established performing arts organizations to see if they would be interested in putting together website with resources, goods and services with the needs of singers in mind.
-She was met with a lot of enthusiasm met with unreturned phone calls and emails.
-After taking meetings, her dream of creating this site was crushed when developers told her how much something like this would cost to create as there were not other established peer-to-peer marketplaces at the time…especially ones created by 20 somethings living in NYC who happen to sing opera and had no clue about tech or business.
+She was met with a lot of enthusiasm followed by unreturned phone calls and emails.
+After taking meetings, her dream of creating this peer-to-peer platform was crushed when developers told her how much something like this would cost to create.
+At the time, there were few established peer-to-peer marketplaces…especially ones created by 20 somethings living in New York City who happen to sing opera and had no clue about tech or business.

 In 2015, the Facebook group had grown from a small group of friends to a large and vibrant community.
 Suzanne revisited the idea of starting a website, and at the advice of a friend who was a singer-turned-entrepreneur, she applied and was accepted into a business mentorship program.
 Mentors in the program would often refer Suzanne to other people they knew who were experts in different areas of tech and business.
 They taught the diva legalities, strategy, wireframes, pitch decks, and everything in between.
 Suzanne quickly realized that she could cut a lot of costs by doing things herself, and accumulated several new skills which she’s since been able to impart onto other divas starting their own businesses.
 One of her greatest investments of time and education was in photography, which began out of the necessity to take photos of merchandise and create visually appealing content.